open-quantum-safe/oqs-demos/unbound/USAGE-client.md

 ```

 By default the DNS server container and the getdns container are connected on the bridge network.
 The DNS server container has the name of "unbound"
-To get the ip address of DNS server container use the command and find the name "unbound" and check its ip address:
+To get its ip address use the command:

 ```bash
     docker network inspect bridge